2 How much money will you need in retirement?

 - Focus on how much you expect to be spending in the early years of retirement while recognising that this is likely to change later in your retirement, as your spending needs change.
 For example, in early retirement you may spend more on travel and leisure activities as you enjoy your increased free time.
 Later you may spend less time travelling while needing to spend more on care needs.

 - Even if your planned retirement date is several years away, for now estimate your spending based on current prices.
-State pensions are increased each year in line with the rate of inflation, so there is no need to consider the impact of rising prices on your spending.
-Some other pensions are also, at least partially, ‘inflation-proofed’ by annual increases, compensating for the effect of rising prices on your budget.
+State pensions are increased each year to allow for inflation and other pensions are also, usually at least partially, ‘inflation-proofed’ by annual increases.

 - When you have assessed your spending, add on 5 per cent to the total.
 At all stages of life there is a tendency to underestimate how much we spend.

-In the next section you can apply these points as you find out how much you expect to be spending in retirement.
+In the next section, following the guidance above, you can work out how much you expect to be spending in retirement.